 At October 31, 1996, the Company had NOLs of approximately \$234 million, which the Company generally may use to offset future taxable income and thereby reduce the Company's federal income taxes otherwise payable.
 The NOLs generally will expire beginning in 2001 and continuing through 2010 if such NOLs are not utilized by the Company, with approximately \$200,000 scheduled to expire if not utilized by the fiscal year ending October 31, 2000.
 See Note 7 of Notes to Consolidated Financial Statements included in this Prospectus Supplement.
 If the Company is able to utilize all of the NOLs, then it will be able to shelter approximately \$234 million in pre-tax income from future federal income taxes, in which case the Company will be able to reduce its future federal income tax liability by approximately \$80 million (based on current federal corporate income tax rates).
 There can be no assurance, however, that the Company will be able to utilize all of its NOLs before they expire.
-Furthermore, section 382 of the Code could limit the Company is future use of NOLs in the event of an Ownership Change.
-The campany believes that the Offering will not result in an Ownership Change.
+Furthermore, section 382 of the Code could limit the Company's future use of NOLs in the event of an Ownership Change.
+The Company believes that the Offering will not result in an Ownership Change.
 There can be no assurance, however, that future transactions will not result in an Ownership Change.
-There can be no assurance, however, that future transactions will not result in an Ownership Change.
-There can be no assurance, however, that future transactions will not result in an Ownership Change.
+There can be no assurance, however, that future transactions will not result in an Ownership Change and thereby limit the Company's future use of its NOLs.